Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Conclusions

 The GSM-CC calculation of $^9$Li provides a satisfactory description of all bound and resonance states with the excitation energy less than $\sim 6.5$ MeV.
 We are predicting the broad resonance $3/2^-_3$ which is overlapping with the known resonance $3/2^-_2$~\cite{Tilley04}.
 The energy difference of these two resonances is 110 keV and their widths have a comparable size (see Table \ref{spectra}).
 Hence, $3/2^-_2$ and $3/2^-_3$ resonances remind the avoided resonances in a vicinity of the exceptional point, where wave functions of these two different resonances coalesce~\cite{Zir83,Hei91,Hei91a,Brentano90,Brentano91,Okolowicz2011}.
 At present, the properties of this doublet of resonances remain unknown since the energy and width of $3/2^-_3$ state have not yet been found experimentally.
 In this context, it is interesting to notice that the NCSMC calculation predicts the spacing of $\sim 1.2$ MeV for $3/2^-_2$ and $3/2^-_3$ resonances to be much larger than that found in GSM-CC.
 Moreover, the width $\Gamma(3/2^-_3)$ in NCSMC is almost 3 times larger than the width found in GSM-CC.

-The reaction rate obtained in the GSM-CC approach is consistent with the upper limit given by Zecher et al.~\cite{Zecher1998} and exceeds by a factor $\sim 2$ the limit reported by Kobayashi et al.~\cite{Kobayashi03}.
+The reaction rate obtained in the GSM-CC approach is consistent with the upper limit given by Zecher et al.~\cite{Zecher1998} and exceeds by a factor $\sim 5$ the limit reported by Kobayashi et al.~\cite{Kobayashi03}.
 Both these limits have been obtained using the Coulomb dissociation method combined with the detailed balance theorem.
 One order of magnitude difference between the results of Coulomb dissociation experiments~\cite{Zecher1998,Kobayashi03} for the rate of direct neutron capture justifies the re-measurement of this reaction.
 Potential and cluster model calculations agree within $\sim30$\%.
-GSM-CC (NCSMC) results for the reaction rate are lower (higher) by $\sim 20$\% ($\sim30$\%) than the median value of results for potential models and cluster models.
+GSM-CC results for the reaction rate are close to the median value of results for potential models and cluster models.

-The major uncertainty of the GSM-CC calculation is related to the value of the used neutron effective charge.
-Using its theoretical value $e_{\rm eff}^n({\rm E1}) = eZ/A$, the GSM-CC reaction rate is lower than those extracted from transfer reactions~\cite{ZHLi05,Garcia07} and predicted by other theoretical approaches using various variants of the potential model~\cite{Mohr03,Mao91,HLMa12} or of the cluster model~\cite{Descouvemont93,Dubovichenko16}.